Mustare-Madobe/GeneLab_AWGs/Animals_AWG/README.md

 # Animals Analysis Working Group

-Insert short general description of the Animals AWG

----
+The Animal AWG aims to facilitate the use of omics in understanding basic mechanisms by which animals and constituent tissues and cells adapt to the spaceflight environment.
+Last year, this AWG also provided expertise on the adaptation of best practices for processing omics data in Genelab.
+To this end, the Animal AWG has contributed to the development of consensus analysis pipelines for generating higher order (processed) omics data.
+By making processed omics data publicly available, spaceflight omics results will be accessible to a wide range of users of varying skill levels and computational resources, thereby maximizing scientific discovery.

-## Select one of the following subdirectories to view or add content:
+## Select one of the following subdirectories to view the work done by Animals AWG members:
 - [Manuscript Code](Manuscript_Code)
 - [Working Code](Working_Code)
 - [Relevant Pathway Info](Relevant_Pathway_Info)